sap-tutorials/Tutorials/tutorials/xsa-mta-package-transport/xsa-mta-package-transport.md

 [ACCORDION-BEGIN [Step 3: ](Deploy the MTAR file)]

-As a user with the proper permissions, for example, `hxeadm` if you are using SAP HANA, express edition, execute the `xs` CLI.
+As a user with the proper permissions, for example, `hxeadm` if you are using SAP HANA, express edition, execute the XS CLI.

->Notes: If required, login to `xs` first using command `xs` login.
-Additionally, If you have created a user-provided service, you will need to create it with the proper `xs` cups command first.
+>Notes: If required, login to `xs` first using command `xs login`.
+Additionally, If you have created a user-provided service, you will need to create it with the proper `xs cups` command first.

 </br>